 We ventured to Lilydale Tavern Bakery Cafe after our treetops adventure at Hollybank.
 Nothing unusual about grabbing a drink or a bite to eat after an outing with a group of friends.
-What was unusual however, was the combination of beers and pies… we weren’t at a footy match!
+What was unusual however, was the combination of beers and pies… and we weren’t even at a footy match!

 Lilydale Tavern Bakery Cafe: Open for Business